 Let it out.
 Let it be free.
 Let YOU be free.

-If you are baffled by how to get your book onto Amazon from Australia, the follow these simple steps.
+If you are baffled by how to get your book onto Amazon from Australia, then follow these simple steps.

 If your book size isn't listed, just pick a size slightly bigger, it will save you a lot of time and money only because you can fit all of your content into a slightly bigger page rather than a slightly smaller one.

-createspace will give you a template to work from – if you know how to use indesign, you’re set. otherwise, you might be best to outsource this.
-I’d go with the createspace guys for this too.
+CreateSpace will give you a template to work from - if you know how to use Adobe InDesign, you're set.
+Otherwise, you might be best to outsource this.
+I'd go with the CreateSpace guys for this too.

 ebooks are the future of books, don’t fight it, just join in for another avenue to book sales earnings.